Certificate Descriptions and Requirements

 - Document your professional development efforts as part of the faculty evaluation cycle

-To complete the IMPACT certificate, take any 4 workshops tagged "IMPACT" on the FDC Newsletter emailed every Friday.
-Then submit a list of courses, along with a completed IMPACT Reflection.
-Answers must demostrate reflective thought and provide examples.
-Workshops and written reflection must be completed and submitted within a two year timeframe.
+To complete the IMPACT certificate, take any 4 workshops tagged "IMPACT" on the weekly FDC Newsletter.
+Then submit a list of courses, along with a completed IMPACT Reflection .
+Answers must demonstrate reflective thought and provide examples.
+Workshops and written reflection must be completed and submitted within a two-year timeframe.

 IMPACT2 (IMPACT SQUARED) Certificate*